A garden made by hand.

 I graduated with a 1st in graphic design and began a 20 year career working for Vogue photographer Nick Knight.
 From there I founded my own design studio in South Kensington, with clients including Bloom & Wild, Avery Row and Gwyneth Paltrow’s lifestyle brand Goop.
 In my spare time, gardening made me feel calm and happy and so on a tight budget I changed my own South London garden from a depressing space dominated by concrete to a space buzzing with growth and colour.
 I grew cornflowers first and I remember vividly the flowers self seeding down the road and growing up through cracks in the pavement.
 The sense of what was possible was overwhelming.

 This experience sparked a desire to pursue a more authentic and meaningful life, along with an RHS diploma in Garden Design.
-Together with my architect husband and 3 children, I moved to a 400 year old cottage in Gloucestershire and set to work ripping out decades of overgrown and spiky generic conifer type shrubs and bamboo to make space for my favourite plants trees and flowers for colour, scent and structure for my family and friends to enjoy all year round.
+Together with my architect husband and 3 children, I moved to a 400 year old cottage in Gloucestershire and set to work ripping out decades of overgrown and spiky generic conifer type shrubs and bamboo to make space for my favourite plants trees and flowers for colour, scent and structure for my family to enjoy all year round.